fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 ![image alt text](image_16.png)

 Also, notice that creating or deleting a cell on Flux (for the selected project) will also print a message in your console.
-You’ve just made your app responsive to the outside world!
+You've just made your app responsive to the outside world!

 ## <a id="applying-changes"></a>Applying Changes

 The console is useful for you as a developer.
 You can see what is changing, and when.
 However, your users will probably expect your app to do something more relevant.

-As an example, we’re going to re-render the viewport when the CELL_MODIFIED notification is received.
+As an example, we're going to re-render the viewport when the CELL_MODIFIED notification is received.
 This is simple, since it requires only that we add a check inside of our notificationHandler function:

 ```js
 var notificationHandler = function(msg) {